chrisballinger/prosody-modules/mod_firewall/README.markdown

   `MARK_ORIGIN=mark`        Marks the originating session with the given flag.
   `UNMARK_ORIGIN=mark`      Removes the given mark from the origin session (if it is set).

+**Note:** Marks apply to sessions, not JIDs.
+E.g. if marking in a rule that matches a stanza received over s2s, it is the s2s session that is marked.

+It is possible to have multiple marks on an origin at any given time.

 ### Informational

   Action          Description